-A comprehensive risk assessment should be completed and documented by the client, and it should be a team approach including members of many disciplines (i.e. mechanical, electrical, chemical, ergonomics, etc.), to address all possible workplace hazards.
-Risk assessments should also include representation from various stakeholders with the client's company, including operators, maintenance, engineering, H&S, and management.
+A practitioner may recommend that the client completes a risk assessment and/or may facilitate the process.
+A comprehensive risk assessment will normally be done by a multi-disciplinary team with all the requisite expertise (e.g., mechanical, electrical, chemical, ergonomic, etc.) to address all possible workplace hazards and include representation from various stakeholders, including operators, maintenance, engineering, health and safety and management.